-- The Associate of Applied Science degree with majors in Aircraft Maintenance, Automotive Service, Business, Cosmetology, Culinary Arts and Residential Construction. - The Bachelor of Science degree with majors in Accounting, Business Administration, Business and Commercial Aviation, Business and Technology, Business Management, Human Resource Management and International Business.
+The Associate of Applied Science degree with majors in Aircraft Maintenance, Automotive Service, Business, Cosmetology, Culinary Arts and Residential Construction.

+The Bachelor of Science degree with majors in Accounting, Business (Concentration in Trades), Business Administration, Business and Commercial Aviation, Business and Technology, Human Resource Management and International Business.